|Buy Oyster cards Oyster Card||Buy Oyster cards Visitor Oyster card|

 Once you’ve worked out which zones you will be travelling through then it’s easy, because each zone has something called a ‘daily cap’.
 This is the maximum amount of money that will be taken from your Oyster card each day – regardless of how many journeys you make.
 You can jump on and off the buses and trains all day, making as many journeys as you like, but the maximum amount you’ll pay will never rise above the daily cap for that zone.

-So all you have to do is look up the relevant daily cap for your zone, for each day, and then add on that £3 admin fee.
+So all you have to do is look up the daily cap for your zone, for each day, and then add on that £5 activation fee.
 And that’s how much credit you ’ll need.
 Easy!

 Visitor Oyster cards come loaded with some credit on already, but the maximum amount you can get is just £50.
 So what happens if you need more than £50?
 Luckily you can top up Visitor Oysters in exactly the same way that you top up normal Oyster cards.